What Does it Take to Be an Agricultural Equipment Operator?

 Is There Job Demand for Agricultural Equipment Operators?

-In the United States, there were 63,900 jobs for Agricultural Equipment Operator in 2016.
+In 2016, there was an estimated number of 63,900 jobs in the United States for Agricultural Equipment Operator.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
-There will be an estimated 10,200 positions for Agricultural Equipment Operator per year.
+Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.

 The states with the most job growth for Agricultural Equipment Operator are Colorado, Massachusetts, and New Hampshire.
 Watch out if you plan on working in South Carolina, Florida, or Delaware.
 These states have the worst job growth for this type of profession.